Identifying all the risks which may impact your organisation may be difficult.

 Well planned and tested risk management practices generate extraordinary value-added for your business.

-The initial stage for applying effective risk management is to establish a governance structure which distinguishes between the executive and monitoring roles.
+The initial stage for applying effective risk management is to establish a governance structure that distinguishes between the executive and monitoring roles.

 Organisations need to set their risk management framework which, will not only determine the risk management process, but also establishes the required protocols for enabling risk communication and the sharing of risk information.
 The framework assigns also the different roles required to ensure a best-practice risk management process.